-The Food and Drug Administration has approved a new antibiotic from Durata Therapeutics to treat adults with common skin infections often acquired in U.S. hospitals.
+The Food and Drug Administration has approved a new capsule-based drug to treat Gaucher's disease.

 Biogen Idec says that federal regulators have approved the specialty drugmaker's new treatment for people with relapsing forms of multiple sclerosis.

 The Food and Drug Administration has approved Genentech's Avastin for a new use against late-stage cervical cancer, the sixth indication for the blockbuster biotech drug.

 Merck & Co.
 Inc. has won federal approval for a new type of sleeping pill designed to help people with insomnia stay asleep.